 Macb.
-See, they encounter thee with their hearts' thanks.
-Both sides are even: here I 'll sit i' the midst.
-Be large in mirth; anon, we 'll drink a measure The table round. -- There 's blood upon thy face.
+See, they encounter thee with their hearts' thanks: ----

+Both sides are even: Here I'll sit i' the midst: Be large in mirth; anon, we'll drink a measure The table round. - There's blood upon thy face.

 Mur.
-'T is Banquo's then.
+'Tis Banquo's then.

 Macb.
-'T is better thee without, than he within.
+'Tis better thee without, than he within.
 Is he despatch'd?

 Mur.
 My lord, his throat is cut; that I did for him.

 Macb.
-Thou art the best o' the cut-throats; yet he 's good, That did the like for Fleance: if thou didst it, Thou art the nonpareil.
+Thou art the best o' the cut-throats: Yet he's good,

+That did the like for Fleance: if thou didst it, Thou art the nonpareil.

 Mur.
+Most royal sir,

-Most royal Sir, Fleance is 'scap'd.
+Fleance is 'scap'd.

 Macb.
-Then comes my fit again: I had else been perfect; Whole as the marble, founded as the rock, As broad and general as the casing air: But now, I am cabin'd, cribb'd, confin'd, bound in To saucy doubts and fears. -- But Banquo's safe?
+Then comes my fit again: I had else been perfect;

+Whole as the marble, founded as the rock; As broad, and general, as the casing air:

+But now, I am cabin'd, cribb'd, confin'd, bound in To saucy doubts and fears.
+But Banquo's safe?
 Mur.
-Ay, my good lord, safe in a ditch he bides, With twenty trenched gashes on his head; The least a death to nature.
+Ay, my good lord: safe in a ditch he bides,

+With twenty trenched gashes on his head; The least a death to nature.

 Macb.
+Thanks for that: ----

-Thanks for that. --There the grown serpent lies: the worm, that 's fled, Hath nature that in time will venom breed, No teeth for the present. -- Get thee gone; to-morrow We 'll hear ourselves again.
+There the grown serpent lies; the worm, that's fled,

+Hath nature that in time will venom breed, No teeth for the present. -- Get thee gone; tomorrow

+We'll hear, ourselves again.
 [Exit Murderer.
-Lady M. My royal lord, You do not give the cheer: the feast is sold, That is not often vouch'd, while 't is a-making, 83
+Lady M. My royal lord,

+You do not give the cheer: the feast is sold, That is not often vouch'd, while 'tis a making, 'Tis given with welcome: To feed, were best at home;

-'T is given with welcome.
-To feed were best at home; From thence, the sauce to meat is ceremony; Meeting were bare without it.
+From thence, the sauce to meat is ceremony; Meeting were bare without it.

 Macb.
+Sweet remembrancer! --

-Sweet remembrancer! --Now, good digestion wait on appetite, And health on both!
+Now, good digestion wait on appetite, And health on both!

+Len.
 May it please your highness sit?
-Len.
-The Ghost of Banquo enters, and sits in Macbeth's place.
+[The Ghost of Banquo rises, and sits in Macbeth's place.

 Macb.
-Here had we now our country's honour roof'd, Were the grac'd person of our Banquo present; Who may I rather challenge for unkindness, Than pity for mischance!
+Here had we now our country's honour roof'd,

+Were the grac'd person of our Banquo present; Who may I rather challenge for unkindness, Than pity for mischance!

 Rosse.
+His absence, sir,

-His absence, Sir, Lays blame upon his promise.
-Please it your highness To grace us with your royal company?
+Lays blame upon his promise.
+Please it your highness

+To grace us with your royal company?

 Macb.
-The table 's full.
+The table's full.

 Len.
-Here is a place reserv'd, Sir.
+Here's a place reserv'd, sir.

 Macb.
 Where?

+Len.
 Here, my good lord.
-What is 't that moves your high-Len. ness?
+What is't that moves your highness?

 Macb.
 Which of you have done this?

 Lords.
 What, my good lord?

 Macb.
-Thou canst not say, I did it: never shake Thy gory locks at me.
+Thou canst not say, I did it: never shake

+Thy gory locks at me.

 Rosse.
 Gentlemen, rise; his highness is not well.
-Lady M. Sit, worthy friends.
-My lord is often thus.
-And hath been from his youth: pray you, keep seat; The fit is momentary; upon a thought
+Lady M. Sit, worthy friends: -- my lord is often thus,

+And hath been from his youth: 'pray you, keep seat;

+The fit is momentary; upon a thought
-He will again be well.
-If much you note him, You shall offend him, and extend his passion;

-Feed, and regard him not. -- Are you a man?
+He will again be well: If much you note him, You shall offend him, and extend his passion; Feed, and regard him not. -- Are you a man?

 Macb.
-Ay, and a bold one, that dare look on that Which might appal the devil.
+Ay, and a bold one, that dare look on that

+Which might appal the devil.

 Lady M. O proper stuff!

-This is the very painting of your fear: This is the air-drawn dagger, which, you said, Led you to Duncan.
-O! these flaws, and starts (Impostors to true fear), would well become A woman's story at a winter's fire, Authoris'd by her grandam.
+This is the very painting of your fear:

+This is the air-drawn dagger, which, you said,

+Led you to Duncan.
+O, these flaws, and starts,

+(Impostors to true fear,) would well become

+A woman's story, at a winter's fire,

+Authoriz'd by her grandam.
 Shame itself!

 Why do you make such faces?
+When all's done,

-When all 's done, You look but on a stool.
+You look but on a stool.

 Macb.
-Pr'ythee, see there! behold! look! lo! how say you?
-Why, what care I?
-If thou canst nod, speak too. --If charnel-houses, and our graves, must send Those that we bury, back, our monuments Shall be the maws of kites.
-[Ghost disappears.
-What! quite unmann'd in folly?
-Lady M. Macb.
-If I stand here, I saw him.
-Lady M. Fie! for shame!
-Macb.
-Blood hath been shed ere now, i' th' olden time, Ere human statute purg'd the gentle weal;
+Pr'ythee, see there! behold! look! lo! how say you? ---Why, what care I!
+If thou canst nod, speak